 Every successful registration procedure that includes a user authentication produces a new pair of security associations (SAs).
 These new SAs shall then replace the previous SAs.
 This section describes how the UE and P-CSCF shall handle this replacement and which SA to apply to which message.
 Security associations may be unidirectional or bidirectional.
 This section assumes that security associations are unidirectional, as this is the general case.
-Whenever a user is registered there is a current SA for each direction at both the P-CSCF and the UE.
-In addition there may be either a registration SA for each direction or an inbound old SA at the UE and either a registration SA or a valid SA for each direction or rarely both at the P-CSCF.
+For IP layer SAs, it is possible that there needs to be parallel SAs for each available transport protocol.
+Whenever a user is registered there are current SAs at both the P-CSCF and the UE.
+At the UE, there may alo be either registration SAs or inbound old SAs.
+Whilst at the P-CSCF, there may also be registration SAs and/or a valid SAs.
 They are denoted as follows:

 SA_in_cur current inbound SA

 SA_out_cur current outbound SA

-SA in reg registration inbound SA
+SA_in_reg registration inbound SA

 SA_out_reg registration outbound SA

 SA_in_old old inbound SA (in UE only)

 SA_in_val valid inbound SA (in P-CSCF only)

-SA out val valid outbound SA (in P-CSCF only)
+SA_out_val valid outbound SA (in P-CSCF only)

 This notation has local significance only.
 That means that SA_in_cur at the UE is not always the same as SA_out_cur at the P-CSCF and similarly for other SAs.
-The SAs shall be distinguished by different SA_IDs.